-British Prime Minister Boris Johnson resigned yesterday, following a stack of scandals, his entire cabinet exiting and amidst growing pressures.
+British Prime Minister Boris Johnson has officially left office, following a stack of scandals, his entire cabinet exiting and amidst growing pressures.
 This, of course, means that Dilyn the dog will be leaving Number 10 Downing Street alongside him.

 Luckily, the nation's favorite feline, Larry the Cat, will be remaining (and, if his 'Tweets' are anything to go by, probably slamming the door shut on their way out!).